Know something about this song or lyrics?

 And my inside shakes just like a leaf on a tree

-I think I'll go on by the river with my cherry cherry wine
+I think I'll go on by the river with my cherry, cherry wine

-I believe I'll go walking by the railroad with my cherry cherry wine
+I believe I'll go walking by the railroad with my cherry, cherry wine

 If I pass the rumbling station where the lonesome engine drivers pine

-And wait a minute, yonder comes my lady
+Wait a minute, yonder come my lady

 Rainbow ribbons in her hair

-Yonder comes my lady
+Yonder come my lady

 Rainbow ribbons in her hair